 It’s basically a fight between the Hindus and the Muslims.
-It started because of protests against the CAA – which is The Citizenship (a minor change or addition designed to improve a text, piece...
-More) Act, passed by the Parliament of India on 11 December 2019.
+It started because of protests against the CAA – which is The Citizenship (Amendment) Act, passed by the Parliament of India on 11 December 2019.
 It basically lets people from six religious minorities apply for Indian citizenship, except for Muslims.
 Every since then many people have been protesting against the law.

 Why did the riots begin?